-- clear-missing Remove the missing status from the selected unit.
-This allows engraving slabs for ghostly, but not yet found, creatures. - clear-ghostly Remove the ghostly status from the selected unit and mark it as dead.
+clear-ghostly Remove the ghostly status from the selected unit and mark it as dead.
 This allows getting rid of bugged ghosts which do not show up in the engraving slab menu at all, even after using clear-missing.
-It works, but is potentially very dangerous so use with care.
+It works, but is potentially very dangerous - so use with care.
 Probably (almost certainly) it does not have the same effects like a proper burial.
-You've been warned. - fixmigrant Remove the resident/merchant flag from the selected unit.
+You've been warned.

+fixmigrant Remove the resident/merchant flag from the selected unit.
 Intended to fix bugged migrants/traders who stay at the map edge and don't enter your fort.
 Only works for dwarves (or generally the player's race in modded games).
-Do NOT abuse this for 'real' caravan merchants (if you really want to kidnap them, use 'tweak makeown' instead, otherwise they will have their clothes set to forbidden etc). - makeown Force selected unit to become a member of your fort.
+Do NOT abuse this for 'real' caravan merchants (if you really want to kidnap them, use 'tweak makeown' instead, otherwise they will have their clothes set to forbidden etc).

+makeown Force selected unit to become a member of your fort.
 Can be abused to grab caravan merchants and escorts, even if they don't belong to the player's race.
 Foreign sentients (humans, elves) can be put to work, but you can't assign rooms to them and they don't show up in DwarfTherapist because the game treats them like pets.
 Grabbing draft animals from a caravan can result in weirdness (animals go insane or berserk and are not flagged as tame), but you are allowed to mark them for slaughter.
 Grabbing wagons results in some funny spam, then they are scuttled.